carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 Whereas if you don't look quite the same as your interviewers, you are in the position of re-proving yourself to every interviewer.
 Questions like "Did your husband write your startup's software for you?", a real question from my interview with StackOverflow, or how much of what you accomplished was a "team effort" start to creep in.
 Instead of talking about what you could do for the company if hired, you are stuck digging yourself out of a hole trying to get on the same footing that Chad walked in at.

 In my experience, this effect is lessened when you are associated with a popular open source project.
-When they already like, use and value a project to which you contribute, especially when your name is visibly known for specific features or work, then their respect for that project is often transferred to you.
+When they already like, use and, value a project to which you contribute, especially when your name is visibly known for specific features or work, then their respect for that project is often transferred to you.
 Suddenly you are getting the benefit of the doubt, and interviews feel a lot less adversarial.

 ## Where everybody knows your name 🎵

 If you haven't noticed the pattern here, I'm saying that contributing to open source makes it less awful to look for a job.
 I still hate interviewing, still get rejected because I'm "not technical enough", or "not a good fit but you would be perfect for marketing".
-It has gotten better, but still has room for improvement. 😂
+It has gotten better, but still has room for improvement. 😂 You can read more about how [my involvement in open source helped me switch career paths]({{< ref "2017-10-22-i-did-a-thing.md" >}}) and judge for yourself.

 Let's say that you are contributing to a project, a popular project even, but you are just quietly submitting PRs, not really interacting with anyone other than the minimum to get it merged.
 You will get bonus points for experience and your work may even be seen as valuable, but you are missing out on one of the biggest values to contributing: name recognition.